EL SOBRANTE HISTORY CENTER

-The Nancy Fahden House is now completely renovated and we are moving in.
+The Nancy Fahden House is now completely renovated and occupied by the Friends of the Library, and the El Sobrante Historical Society.

 Opening Ceremony, Rancho Line Markers